Trudy McCaffery: Thoroughbred racing

 In addition to her involvement with various California horse racing associations, in 1999 McCaffery founded "Kids to the Cup", a non-profit organization dedicated to developing young racing fans.
 She was also a member of the board of directors of the Edwin J. Gregson Foundation, which raises money to help racetrack backstretch employees, and the board of the National Thoroughbred Racing Association Charities.
 For her contributions to the Thoroughbred racing industry, she was awarded the 2002 National Thoroughbred Racing Association Commissioners Cup and the 2004 Clay Puett Award by the Racetrack Industry Program.

+Death

-Sixty-two-year-old McCaffery died at her home on February 12, 2007, following a lengthy battle with lung cancer.
+Sixty-two-year-old McCaffery died of lung cancer at her home on February 12, 2007, after a lengthy illness.